zlckanata/zlckanata.github.io/index.md

 # About Me
 My name is Lichen Zhou.
-I'm currently pursuing the Master degree in Pattern Recognition and Intelligent System Laboratory(P.R.I.S Lab), Beijing University of Posts and Telecommunications(BUPT), Beijing, China.
+I'm currently pursuing the Master degree in Pattern Recognition and Intelligent System Laboratory, Beijing University of Posts and Telecommunications, Beijing, China.

 # Research Interests
 Machine Learning, Deep Learning.